apache/mesos/docs/endpoints/master/weights.md

 enabled.

 ### AUTHORIZATION ###
-Getting weight information for a certain role requires that the current principal is authorized to get weights for the target role, otherwise the entry for the target role could be silently filtered.
+Getting weight information for a role requires that the current principal is authorized to get weights for the target role, otherwise the entry for the target role could be silently filtered.
 See the authorization documentation for details.